 Support is available for people experiencing difficulty in paying their rates.
 A residential rate cap may be applied to provide relief to ratepayers who own properties that have been subject to increases in valuations that are deemed excessive.
-In 2022-23, council determined that residential ratepayers could apply for a reduction in their rates where they could demonstrate an increase in their annual rate bill in excess of 6 per cent.
-No decision about the residential rate cap for 2023-24 has been made at this time.
+In 2022-23, Council determined that residential ratepayers could apply for a reduction in their rates where they could demonstrate an increase in their annual rate bill in excess of 6 per cent.
+This will continue into 2023-24.
 Council offers a range of hardship provisions.
 Visit holdfast.sa.gov.au or contact us on 8229 9999 to find out more.